-Theodore Roosevelt was the only president blind in one eye.
+Theodore Roosevelt was the only president who was blind in one eye.

 The first sport to be filmed was boxing in 1894.

-The speed limit in NYC was 8 MPH in 1895.
+The speed limit in NYC was eight mph in 1895.

 In 1926, the first outdoor mini-golf courses were built on rooftops in NYC.

-Swimming pools in the U.S. contain more than enough water to cover San Francisco.
+Swimming pools in the U.S. contain enough water to cover San Francisco.

-The first MTV video was "Video Killed the Radio Star," by the Bugles.
+The first MTV video was "Video Killed the Radio Star" by the Buggles.

-The temp of the sun can reach 15 million degrees F.
+The temperature of the sun can reach up to 15 million degrees Fahrenheit.

 The first penny had the motto "Mind your own business."

-The first vacuum was so large it was brought to a house with horses.
+The first vacuum was so large, it was brought to a house by horses.